AlreadyBored/nodejs-assignments/assignments/rest-service/assignment.md

     * `GET /favs` - get all favorites
     * `POST /favs/track/:id` - add track to the favorites
     * `DELETE /favs/track/:id` - delete track from favorites
-    * `POST /favs/movie/:id` - add movie to the favorites
+    * `POST /favs/album/:id` - add album to the favorites
-    * `DELETE /favs/movie/:id` - delete movie from favorites
+    * `DELETE /favs/album/:id` - delete album from favorites
-    * `POST /favs/book/:id` - add book to the favorites
+    * `POST /favs/artist/:id` - add artist to the favorites
-    * `DELETE /favs/book/:id` - delete book from favorites
+    * `DELETE /favs/artist/:id` - delete artist from favorites

 2. For now, these endpoints should operate only with **in-memory** (hardcoded) data, in the next tasks we will use a DB for it.
 You should organize your modules with the consideration that the data source will be changed soon.